evmos/ethermint/docs/architecture/adr-003-stateful-precompiles.md

 ### Neutral

-- Precompiled contract implementation need to be careful with the in memory dirty states.
+- Precompiled contract implementation need to be careful with the in memory dirty states to maintain the invariants.

 ## Further Discussions

-## Test Cases [optional]
+## Test Cases

-Test cases for an implementation are mandatory for ADRs that are affecting consensus changes.
-Other ADRs can choose to include links to test cases if applicable.
+- Check the state is persisted after tx committed.
+- Check exception revert works.
+- Check multiple precompiled contracts don't intervene each other.
+- Check static call and delegate call don't mutate states.

 ## References